Is Flowers Bar replacing The Stepping Stone in Ballard?

 What's next?

 As of February 28, 2025, there were no listings for available leases in that entire parcel, according to a Seattle commercial real estate broker who looked it up.
-It doesn't look like the Hamades want to rent to anyone except themselves.

 To inquire about their intentions for the property, contact Fadi Hamade by phone at (206) 902-7501‬, or Sonu Hamade at sonu_hamade@yahoo.com, phone 206-883-5344.
+Or, of course, the burner phone number mentioned above.

 I hope that, if the former licensees of Flowers pursue a new liquor license for their newly acquired property, the Liquor and Cannabis Board considers their previous behavior.
 Our neighborhood does not need an establishment that condones roofies, underage drinking, violent patrons, or violent publicans.